 3. Storage is crucial.

-You can have an expert de-acidify your newspapers, but that is prohibitively expensive — as much as $50 per page.
-The more economical bet is purchasing acid-free boxes and wrapping the newspapers or magazines themselves in acid-free tissue.
+You can hire an expert to de-acidify your newspapers, but that is prohibitively expensive — as much as $50 per page.
+The more economical bet is purchasing acid-free boxes and wrapping the newspapers or magazines in acid-free tissue.
 Leave a little room in the box for air circulation.

 4. Control your climate.

 Keeping your box of historical newspapers in the garage, attic, basement, etc., is a terrible idea.
 Newspapers need to be saved somewhere dry and warm.
-Consider climate controlled self storage, where you can ensure the environment will be appropriate for your prized possessions.
+Consider climate-controlled self-storage, where you can ensure the environment will be appropriate for your prized possessions.

 5. Keep exposure to a minimum.